JustJerem/OlympicGame/README.md

 # Paris 2024
 Application for Paris 2024 Olympic Game.
+Clearn Architecture & MVI.

 * Splashscreen with animated Olympic rings
 * Access to all dates and Olympic Games